Back to AI Tools

 Product teams can collaborate with engineers on documentation in markdown format within the code repository, then publish polished versions to Notion for non-technical stakeholders like product managers and customers to access.

-How to Use Notation
+How to Use Notation: Step-by-Step Guide

 Install Notation by running the provided curl command in your terminal.
 This will download and install the Notation binary to your ~/.notation directory.